Kilbagie Distillery

 1787 - The first powered threshing machine in Scotland was erected by George Mackie on the farm at Kilbagie, allowing much faster processing of the crops.

 1788 - James Stein goes bankrupt.
-The sequestration papers record ’a singling still of 2,109 gallons capacity and a doubling still of 673 gallons capacity’
+The sequestration papers record ’a singling still of 2,109 gallons capacity and a doubling still of 673 gallons capacity’.
+The distillery closes with all jobs lost.

 1788-93 - The distillery remains silent.

-1793 - Robert Stein & Co. purchase the distillery back though John Taylor and distilling begins once more, although more money is required for repairs to the site.
+1793 - Robert Stein & Co. purchase the distillery back though John Taylor, with the assistance of their previous creditors and distilling begins once more, although more money is required for repairs to the site.
+Exports begin in 1794.

-1795 - Mentioned in the Statistical Accounts of Scotland - Clackmannan Parish.
+1795 - Kilbagie Distillery is mentioned in the Statistical Accounts of Scotland - Clackmannan Parish, and is noted to be a significant business in the area.

-1830-31 - John Stein & Co., owner of Kennetpans and Clackmannan distilleries, take over Kilbagie.
+1830-31 - John Stein & Co., owner of the Kennetpans and Clackmannan distilleries, take over Kilbagie.

 1841 - Kilbagie had by now extended to seven acres, with further construction on-going and the high wall extended to enclose the distillery.
 Around 850 acres of surrounding land was cultivated for use in the business.

-1852 - The distillery is repurposed for whisky storage.
+1852 - The distillery was repurposed for whisky storage.

 1856 - On the evening of the 27th of February around 1800 gallons of whisky was lost.
 Some accounts say that a large storage vat burst, which allowed the whisky to escape onto the nearby waggon-way, roadway, and into the local sewer system.
 Locals making their way to work were able to discern the flowing liquid as whisky by its smell, and some found the need to collect an amount of this free-flowing liquor for their own use.